elmfer/estore-backend/README.md

 ### Tests

-As mentioned in the Installation Instructions category, fill you testing database with abritrary data by running `node index.js` in the `seeds` folder.
+As mentioned in the Installation Instructions category, fill your testing database with abritrary data by running `node index.js` in the `seeds` folder.
 This way, you will be able to test the backend with an actual database without having to alter a production one.

 ### Questions